plentymarkets/docs-raw/plentyInterface/Category.md

 </pre>

-Deletes a category by given id
+Deletes a category.
+The ID of the category must be specified.

 ##### <strong>Parameters</strong>